GitGuardian/ggscout-helm-charts/charts/ggscout/examples/cyberarksaas-k8s/README.md

 1. **Verify JWT authenticator configuration**: Check that `jwks-uri`, `issuer`, and `token-app-property` are correctly set
 2. **Check workload identity**: Ensure the workload ID matches the service account format exactly
-3. **Verify RBAC**: Make sure the service account has access to the required Conjur resources
+3. **Verify RBAC**: Make sure the service account has access to the required CyberArk resources

 ### Common Errors